How To Squat: Your Essential Guide To Proper Squat Form

 Moving through the movement too quickly

-Moving through squats too quickly can impact your form and increase the risk of injury.
-It’s vital (especially if you are a beginner) to slow the movement down and focus on keeping your body in good form as you move.
+Moving through squats too quickly can impact your form, increase the risk of injury and reduce the effectiveness of the exercise.
+It’s vital (especially if you’re a beginner) to slow the movement down and focus on keeping your body in the correct position.
+Think about squatting down with control, then standing up with power.

 When squatting, people often don’t go deep enough into the movement.
-Make sure you work towards getting your legs parallel to the ground (or as close to this as you can).
+Make sure you work towards getting your legs parallel to the ground (or as close to this as you can) to fully engage the muscles.

 Hunching your back over

-Keeping a neutral spine is very important for avoiding injury and correctly doing a squat.
+Keeping a neutral spine is very important for avoiding injury and being able to safely add more weight.
 Focus on keeping your shoulders back and your chest out as you move through the squat.

 Not keeping your neck neutral

 Bending your neck up or down can strain the muscles here, and impact your neutral spine.
-Try to keep your neck neutral as you move through your squat.
+Try to keep your neck neutral as you move through your squat by looking straight ahead.
+If you want to check your form, find a mirror or film yourself rather than looking down.

 Not engaging your core muscles

 Many people forget to engage their core muscles when squatting.
-Ensuring your core is switched on will help protect your back from risk of injury (especially with added weights).
+Ensuring your core is braced will help protect your back from risk of injury (especially if you’re adding weights) and give you extra power.

-If you’re not sure how to get started, the best place to start is trying out bodyweight squats.
-Start with three sets of twelve squats, increasing the reps as you get stronger.
+If you’re new to squats, the best place to start is with three sets of twelve bodyweight squats, increasing the reps or adding weight as you get stronger.
 Remember to keep a neutral spine, and avoid the common mistakes mentioned above.
-Perfecting a simple bodyweight squat will make it much easier to progress into more challenging variations of squats later on.
+Then, take your pick of any Sweat program - they all use squat movements in some shape or form!

 * Disclaimer: This blog post is not intended to replace the advice of a medical professional.
 The above information should not be used to diagnose, treat, or prevent any disease or medical condition.
 Please consult your doctor before making any changes to your diet, sleep methods, daily activity, or fitness routine.
 Sweat assumes no responsibility for any personal injury or damage sustained by any recommendations, opinions, or advice given in this article.